Tribalism is alive and deeply rooted in the Saudi culture. Read more about what tribalism actually means here.

 Hope for the future

 Not all Saudis are brainwashed and fall into trap of tribalism.
-Here’s an inspiring article from Saudi Gazette about two very brave Saudi men Hussein Abdullah Al-Mansour and Ali Hadi Al-Hamzan, who embarked on an extraordinary road trip throughout the Kingdom to promote the message “No to racism.
+An inspiring article from Saudi Gazette tells about two very brave Saudi men Hussein Abdullah Al-Mansour and Ali Hadi Al-Hamzan, who embarked on an extraordinary road trip throughout the Kingdom to promote the message “No to racism.
 No to tribalism.”

 Prevention is the cure